The Pinnacle@Duxton

-The Pinnacle@Duxton is a 50-storey residential development in Singapore 's city center, next to the business district.
+The Pinnacle@Duxton is a 50-storey residential development in Singapore's city centre, next to the business district.
 All seven connected towers are collectively the world's tallest public residential buildings, and featuring the two longest sky gardens ever built on skyscrapers, at 500m each.

-Unique amongst Housing and Development Board (HDB) projects, it is the design winner of a worldwide competition which attracted more than 200 entries.
+Unique amongst Housing and Development Board (HDB) projects, it is the design winner of a worldwide competition which attracted 227 entries from 32 countries.
 Residences are designated as special types, S1 and S2, having altogether 35 different unit variations – with dissimilar combinations of features such as extended bays, balconies, bay windows and planter areas.

 In addition, a viewing gallery on the 52nd storey provides for special events and VIP state visitors.
 On 8 August 2010, Prime Minister Lee Hsien Loong delivered his annual National Day message from the gallery.

 Owing to the sky gardens' popularity as an elevated viewing location for National Day firework displays on 9 August, entry for the day may be publicly balloted.